Zapier

 - **Add Subscriber to Form:** creates or updates a subscriber and records the selected form subscription.

-- **Add Subscriber to Sequence:** creates or updates a subscriber and adds them to the selected sequence.
+- **Add Subscriber to Sequence:** adds an existing subscriber to the selected sequence by email.

 - **Add Tag to Subscriber:** creates or updates a subscriber and adds the selected tag.

-- **Remove Tag From Subscriber:** removes a selected tag from an existing subscriber.
+- **Remove Tag From Subscriber:** removes a selected tag from an existing subscriber by email.

-- **Remove Subscriber from Sequence:** removes an existing subscriber from a selected sequence.
+- **Remove Subscriber from Sequence:** removes an existing subscriber from a selected sequence by email.

 - **API Request (Beta):** lets advanced users call a Mailrith public API endpoint with the connected Zapier account.